csernazs/misc/docs/python_programming_guide.md

 (`path.exists()`)  and specifically for existence of a file (`path.is_file()`) or a directory (`path.is_dir()`) or for other special cases.

-If there's a change before open for a path, then it should be checking by `is_file`, similar if the code following expect the path to be directory it should be checked by `is_dir` (eg you want to get the contents of the directory).
+If there's a check before open for a path, then it should be checked by `is_file`.
+Similar, if the code following expect the path to be directory it should be checked by `is_dir` (eg you want to get the contents of the directory).

 For such checks it is important that for the users we communicate it in a proper